 Have you ever had to search for criminal records of someone you know?
 Was it an easy process?
-Did you search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal backgrounds and records, and your comments may help other people.

 Click here to tell about all about it

 Everyone knows that the FBI has their list of the Ten Most Wanted Fugitives.
 In Douglas County, the Douglas County Sheriff has a list of most wanted criminals, too.